-- 65. There may be particular circumstances when we want to keep hard copies, or scanned or electronic versions of documents that we have used in reaching our registration decision.
-Please note that we only obtained such information to reach a registration decision, and that following the decisions, we can only keep documentation in line with Information use: code of practice. - 66.
-Where we decide to keep information, we must process that information in line with the Data Protection Act 1998.
+- 66. Where we decide to keep information, we must process that information in line with the Data Protection Act 1998.
 It is not acceptable to keep information just because it raises a concern.
 If we have made our decision that a person is fit for registration, then we should have no further use for that information.
 Under the Data Protection Act 1998, we are not permitted to keep information indefinitely, simply because it proved useful at a point in the past.
-If we wish to keep information, we must demonstrate and record that we have made a positive decision to do so, and we must note the purpose of that decision in the 'retention reason' field on RSA. - 67.
+If we wish to keep information, we must demonstrate and record that we have made a positive decision to do so, and we must note the purpose of that decision in the 'retention reason' field on Regulatory Support Application (RSA). - 67.
 Where we retain information in these circumstances, we must regularly review whether or not we still need to retain it.
-The social care team manager has responsibility for this. - 68.
-The social care team manager who signed off the decision to register after any concerns have been resolved must use the Update screen on RSA to record: - the retention reason (from a drop-down menu) - any relevant comments, including the date when this retention decision must be reviewed in the 'retention comments' text box. - 69.
-Where we decide that the first inspection should trigger a review of retained information, the social care team manager must also record this in Comments for next inspection on RSA.
-When the first inspection occurs, the social care team manager should decide whether or not we still need to retain the information.
+The Regulatory Inspection Manager is responsible we for deciding whether information should be retained and when their decision should be reviewed. - 68.
+The Regulatory Inspection Manager who signs off the decision to register after any concerns have been resolved must use the Update screen on RSA to record: - the retention reason (from a drop-down menu) - any relevant comments, including the date when this retention decision must be reviewed in the 'retention comments' text box. - 69.
+Where we decide that the first inspection should trigger a review of retained information, the Regulatory Inspection Manager must also record this in Comments for next inspection on RSA.
+When the first inspection occurs, the Regulatory Inspection Manager should decide whether or not we still need to retain the information.